ember-animation/liquid-fire/README.md

 ## Features

-- Animated transitions between routes that work seamlesssly with the Ember router.
+- Animated transitions between routes that work seamlessly with the Ember router.

 - A DSL for laying out your spatial route relationships, cleanly